alexandrebastien/Oligo-Banding/README.md

 # oligoPaint
 Generates semi-random colors to make a chromosome barcode.

 This is used in a karyotyping experiment where chromosomes defects could be spotted using spatial information from the color coding.
-Each color blocks will be associated with fluorescent conjugated oligo probes, and detect by FISH microscopy. oligoPaint will avoid pattern repetitions (ex: 1,2,1,2), simple repetitions (ex: 1,1,1), symetries (ex: 1,2,3,2,1) and it will maximize Levenshtein/Editor distance between chromosomes.
+Each color blocks will be associated with fluorescent conjugated oligo probes and detected by FISH microscopy. oligoPaint will avoid pattern repetitions (ex: 1,2,1,2), simple repetitions (ex: 1,1,1), symmetries (ex: 1,2,3,2,1) and it will maximize Levenshtein/Editor distance between chromosomes.

 <img src="https://github.com/alexandrebastien/oligoPaint/blob/main/example/stripes.jpg" width="200">